Death Penalty Information Centre

 Published by North Eastern University Press

-This is a personal account of the experiences of Donald Cabana, a long-term corrections official and previous supporter of the death penalty, now an outspoken opponent to capital punishment.
+This is a personal account of the experiences of Donald Cabana, a long-term corrections official and previous supporter of the death penalty.
+His perception of capital punishment was radically changed following his years as a prison warden on death row in Mississippi and he became an outspoken opponent to capital punishment.

 The Execution of Innocents